esteeschwarz/HU-LX/mdbook/workflow/src/e1_exmaralda2.md

 ![][image-2]

-- here you insert the speaker abbreviation as label from the .pdf (e.g. MIM), the language used in the transcript and the L1/L2 if named in the questionaire
+- here you insert the speaker abbreviation as label from the .pdf (e.g. MIM), the language used in the transcript and the L1/L2 if named in the questionaire.
+- **actualisation: ** follow below mentioned routine to import the \<speaker+metadata\_template\>
 - edit the transcript metadata:

 ![][image-3]

 ![][image-4]

-**actualisation:** to manage the transcript metadata you can import the file \<LLDM\_metadata-template.exb\> from the box according to the following:
+**actualisation:** to manage the transcript metadata you can import the file \<LLDM\_metadata+speaker\_template.exb\> from the box according to the following: (apply the same routine for the speakertable, use the same template!)

 ![][image-5]